IgniteUI/indigo-design-docfx/en/components/chart-category.md

 ### Chart Title

-The Title property may contain text, binding, or a combination of the two, examples:
+The Title property may contain text, [binding text](../codegen/data-binding.md), or a combination of the two, examples:

 - Settings
 - {settingsLabel}